pietropn-osu/digital_cv/README.md

 # Professional Experience

 ## Senior Software Engineer, *RTX Corporation - Raytheon*
-###### February 2019 - Present
+###### February 2019 - November 2025
-#### General
--	Perform and verify software installations for customers on-site
--	Conduct training sessions and provide documentation to customers regarding product changes

 #### Engineering Metrics and Data Analytics
--	Lead Agile (Scrum, Kanban) and Waterfall methodologies to streamline data collection and analysis processes across multiple, cross-functional teams
+-	Led Agile (Scrum, Kanban) and Waterfall methodologies to streamline data collection and analysis processes across multiple, cross-functional teams
--   Develop versatile CLI tools (Python), including web scraping (Selenium) to expedite data collection and analysis
+- Developed versatile CLI tools (Python), including web scraping (Selenium) to expedite data collection and analysis
+- Trained and integrated LLM/SLMs into existing tools to parse unstructured or non-standardized data
--	Manage cross-functional teams of 3-10 members, fostering seamless collaboration and timely project delivery
+-	Managed cross-functional teams, fostering seamless collaboration and timely project delivery
--	Establish data visualization and coding standards, while spearheading the integration of CI/CD processes
+-	Established data visualization and coding standards, while spearheading the integration of CI/CD processes
--	Design and deliver front-end prototypes using HTML/CSS/JavaScript
+-	Designed and delivered front-end prototypes using HTML/CSS/JavaScript
--	Generate visualization reports using SAP BusinessObjects (BOBJ)
+-	Generated visualization reports using SAP BusinessObjects (BOBJ)
 - Mentored and coached 30+ new software engineers, facilitating their expertise in parallel software development, unit testing, code modularization, and optimization strategies

 #### Subsystem Support Recovery Project (Complete)
 - Led software and systems effort to upgrade a subsystem which relays encrypted communication between the Patriot system's control and launcher stations
 -	Salvaged project that was three months behind schedule
 -	Led automation effort to design the implementation of data analysis in Python
 -	Performed requirements maintenance as well as functional and regression testing